Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 Wait for the zone to be ready

 ```
-k wait managedzone/managedzone --for=condition=ready=true -n ingress-gateway
+kubectl wait managedzone/managedzone --for=condition=ready=true -n ingress-gateway
 ```

 ### Add a TLS Issuer

-To secure our gateways we want to define a TLS issuer for TLS certificates.
+To secure communication to the gateways we want to define a TLS issuer for TLS certificates.
 We will use letsencrypt, but you can use any supported by cert-manager.

 ```